Ms. Renee Harris

 Expenses While Abroad

-Living in Europe for four months can be very expensive.
-It seems that most students who studied in the spring 2012 semester spent from $4,000–$7,500.
+Living in Europe for ten months can very expensive.
+It seems that most students who studied in the Spring 2014 semester spent from $4000-$9000.
 It is very important that students are conscious of their money from the very first week.
 It is easy to not think about it until they realize that they have gone through half of their budget in the first month.
-The Leuven program includes some meals while on trips, so that does help with controlling costs.
+The Leuven program includes some meals while on trips and dinners, so that does help controlling costs.

-The Belgian visa process requires preparation and patience.
+- The Belgian visa process requires preparation and patience.
 Students fill out the visa application with guidance from the Office of International Education.
-In addition to submitting a passport, application and photos, students must also submit financial information from themselves and sometimes their parents.
-The student’s financial sponsor may be required to submit an original bank statement (with account numbers and addresses blacked out) showing that there are funds to sustain the student while abroad.
-The Belgian government has the right to change its requirements as it likes and students and parents must remain flexible to such changes.
+In addition to submitting a passport, application and photos, students must also submit financial information on themselves and from their parents.

 **Please keep in mind that study abroad information, dates, benefits, and fees are subject to change without notification.
 You are encouraged to contact the Office of International Programs directly for the most up-to-date information regarding any study abroad programs offered at Loyola.